-Projects in the CIP are organized in three sections: Legislative Priority Projects are a short list of high priority City of Homer projects which are selected by City Council for promotion to State and Federal representatives for capital funding assistance.
-Last year the State of Alaska funded several capital projects around the State, including funds to complete the local match for the Large Vessel Harbor Expansion General Investigation.
+Projects in the CIP are organized in four sections:

-Other sections in the CIP include mid-range City projects which may be initiated within the next six years and long range projects.
-A section for State and local non-profit projects that benefit the Homer community is also included in the CIP.
+- 1) Legislative Priority Projects are a short list of high priority City of Homer projects which are selected by City Council for promotion to State and Federal representatives for capital funding assistance.
+Last year the State of Alaska funded several capital projects around the State, including funds to complete the local match for the Large Vessel Harbor Expansion General Investigation. - 2) Mid-range projects which may be initiated within the next six years; - 3) Long range projects; and - 4) A section for State and local non-profit projects that benefit the Homer community.

-The CIP is updated annually and includes updating project descriptions with Department Heads and Commissions and seeking Commission recommendations for Legislative Priority Projects to share with Council.
+The CIP is updated annually.
+This memo requests ADA Compliance Committee input and your recommendations to City Council on which projects should be included in the Legislative Priority section.
 Ultimately, after considering public input, City Council will adopt a final version of the CIP in October 2022.